-Associate Professor & Program Director of Communication
+Associate Professor & Program Coordinator of Communication

-School of Applied Science and Technology
+School of Health and Professional Sciences

 I am Alyssa Sloan, Ph.D.
 I love what I teach because communication is practical and relevant to our everyday lives.
 Humanity's unique capacity for communication grants us privilege and power.
 Communication---it all its forms---offers us the opportunity to question, learn, challenge, teach, and share.

 I began teaching at King University in 2011.
 Developing the Graduate & Professional Studies (GPS) communication program at the Knoxville campus and online has been a rewarding challenge.
 The students involved in King's communication program are among the smartest, sincerest, and most dedicated students I have ever had the pleasure of knowing!

 Though I love the discipline of communication, my interests do extend beyond class discussion and research articles.
 I enjoy reading, hiking, and cycling.
 I love spending time with my husband---including new adventures, home renovations, boring tasks, and especially mellow evenings on the back porch.

 - PhD in Crisis Communication | University of Kentucky | Lexington, KY

 - MA in Applied Communication | University of Arkansas at Little Rock | Little Rock, AR